A summary can be considered a condensed overview of an article’s main points written in the student’s own words.

-Along with accuracy, the student must maintain their objectivity when creating a summary.
+Along with accuracy, the student must maintain objectivity when creating a summary.
 This means their opinion on the article should not be detectable anywhere in the text.

 Students can sometimes find this aspect difficult, particularly when such weight is given to their personal responses in other text types.
 Here, it is important to remind students to focus on the author’s perspective rather than providing their own personal commentary on it.